ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 cache-valkey.ghost.svc.homelab.cluster.
 ~~~

+You will use this absolute FQDN to make the Ghost platform connect with its Valkey server.

+> [!NOTE]
-An absolute FQDN is one with the final dot at its end, indicating that it is the complete DNS record and there is no need to initiate a DNS search.
-Using absolute FQDNs improves the cluster's performance by avoiding DNS searches when connecting with pods or services.
-You will use it to make the Ghost platform connect with its Valkey server.
+> **An absolute FQDN is one with the final dot at its end, indicating that it is the complete DNS record and there is no need to initiate a DNS search**\
+> Using absolute FQDNs improves the cluster's performance by avoiding DNS searches when connecting with pods or services.

 ## Valkey Kustomize project